Limbic Templates: How to Change Deep Patterns

 • You aren’t very confident, but you join a work team where everyone is supportive, friendly, and tightly connected.
 As you become one of the group, you bask in the positive feedback and camaraderie Over time, you absorb the positivity until it’s a part of you.

 • You’re terrified to give a speech, so you join Toastmasters.
-Practicing speaking in a safe environment, your body starts to relax as it learns that nothing bad is happening.
+Practicing speaking in a safe environment, your body starts to relax as it learns that nothing bad is happening and the people there are safe.

 Mindfulness = magic.

-Mindfulness is the key to actively and rapidly changing old neural pathways.
+Mindfulness is the key to deliberately changing ingrained neural pathways.

 Remember the super-pattern-matching limbic brain?
 You need to give it a new pattern to match up against.
 Instead of, “I recorded an experience that saying no is scary, don’t do it”, it can now match against, “I recorded an experience that saying no is safe and fine, go ahead”.
 In a split second, instead of getting anxious and veering into codependency, you’re saying what’s true for you in the moment.
 It’s amazing.